2called-chaos/remid/README.md

 * Clone (or extract the zip of) the repository
 * in a terminal cd into the cloned directory and run `bundle install`

+You need to either add the bin directory to your PATH or use absolute/relative paths to invoke the remid.cmd executable.
+This won't be necessary once it's installed as a gem.

 ## Usage